rsz_ip_forwarding_example111

 Understanding the MTU

-Suppose a router receives a unicast packet too large to be sent out in one piece as its length exceeds the outgoing interface’s Maximum Transmission Unit ( MTU ).
+Suppose a router receives a unicast packet too large to be sent out in one piece, as its length exceeds the outgoing interface’s Maximum Transmission Unit ( MTU ).
 In that case, the router attempts to split the packet into several smaller pieces called fragments.
 The difference between IPv4 and IPv6 fragmentation is considerable.
-The slicing of packets into smaller packets affects performance adversely and should be avoided.
+Slicing packets into smaller packets adversely affects performance and should be avoided.

 One way to avoid fragmentation is to have the exact MTU on all links and have the hosts send a packet with an MTU within this range.
 However, this may not be possible due to the variety of mediums and administrative domains a packet may take from source to destination.
 Path MTU discovery ( PMTUD ) is the mechanism used to determine the maximum size of the MTU in the path between two end nodes ( source and destination ).

-PMTUD dynamically figures out the lowest MTU of any link on the path between the end nodes.
-A host sends an initial packet ( datagram ) with the size of an MTU for that interface with the DF ( don’t fragment ) bit set.
+PMTUD dynamically determines the lowest MTU of each link between the end nodes.
+A host sends an initial packet ( datagram ) with the size of an MTU for that interface, with the DF ( don’t fragment ) bit set.

-Any router in the path with a lower MTU discards the packet and returns an ICMP ( Type 4 – fragmentation needed and DF set) to the source.
+Any router in the path with a lower MTU discards the packet and returns an ICMP ( Type 4—fragmentation needed and DF set) to the source.
 This message is also known as a “packet too big” message.
-The sender estimates a new size for the packet, and the process takes place until the PMTU is found.
+The sender estimates a new size for the packet, and the process continues until the PMTU is found.

 IP Forwarding Example: Modifying the IP Forwarding